-Appendix E
+Appendix A

 Supplemental Catch Data

-Table D.1-D3.
+Table A.1-A3.
 Total non-commercial fishery catches not included in the AKFIN estimates of total catch.
 Units are not known (not identified on the AKFIN website), but may be kg.
 Top table is by agency, and bottom two tables are by type of collection and within agency.